tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-adaptive-dns-privacy.md

 In order to support acting as an Obfuscation Target, a DoH server needs to provide a public HPKE {{!I-D.irtf-cfrg-hpke}} key that can be used to encrypt client queries.
-This key is advertised in the NS2 record, and encoded according to {{OBFUSCATION}}.
+This key is advertised in the DOHNS record, and encoded according to {{OBFUSCATION}}.

 DoH servers also SHOULD provide an ESNI {{!I-D.ietf-tls-esni}} key to help encrypt the Server Name Indication field in TLS handshakes to the DoH server.

 ## Advertise the DoH Server

-The primary mechanism for advertising a Designated DoH Server is the NS2 DNS Record {{RRTYPE}}.
+The primary mechanism for advertising a Designated DoH Server is the DOHNS DNS Record {{RRTYPE}}.
 This record MUST contain both the URI Template of the DoH Server as well as the Obfuscation Public Key.
 It MAY contain the ESNI key {{!I-D.ietf-tls-esni}}.

-Servers MUST ensure that the NS2 records are signed with DNSSEC {{!RFC4033}}.
+Servers MUST ensure that the DOHNS records are signed with DNSSEC {{!RFC4033}}.

 ## Provide Extended Configuration as a Web PvD {#configuration}